canjs/can-debug/doc/can-debug.md

 ![logWhatChangesMe output](../node_modules/can-debug/doc/what-changes-me-top.png)

-Each observable will be contained in a console group, this group will be labeled using a pretty name (blue border box), in most cases the constructor name decorated with some metadata.
+Each observable will be contained in a console group, this group is labeled using a human-readable name that describes the observeable (blue border box), in most cases this name is made out of the constructor name decorated with some metadata.

 Inside the group, the following properties are printed out:

 	- value: The current observable's value (red border box)
 	- object: The observable object reference (red border box)